tronprotocol/tips/tip-10.md

 message ParticipateAssetIssueContract {
   bytes owner_address = 1;
   bytes to_address = 2;
-  bytes asset_name = 3; // this field is token name before the proposal ALLOW_SAME_TOKEN_NAME is active, otherwise it is token id and token is should be in string format. int64 amount = 4; // the amount of sun
+  bytes asset_name = 3; // this field is token name before the proposal ALLOW_SAME_TOKEN_NAME is active, otherwise it is token id which should be in string format. int64 amount = 4; // the amount of sun
 }
 **notice**
-asset_name is token name before the proposal ALLOW_SAME_TOKEN_NAME is active, otherwise it is token id and token is should be in string format.
+asset_name is token name before the proposal ALLOW_SAME_TOKEN_NAME is active, otherwise it is token id which should be in string format.

 message ExchangeCreateContract {
   bytes owner_address = 1;